fela15/directInjectorPOC/README.md

 Current implementation allows downloading shellcode from a github repository using ssl sockets.

 ### Usage:
+The first step is to create a github repository and upload a shellcode.bin file containing the shellcode.
+Then replace the placeholders on line 15 with the corresponding information.

 By default the program injects into "notepad" using the ALLOCWRITE write method.
-This can be easily modified by changing line 18
+This can be easily modified by changing line 17
 ```
 Inject(sc, "notepad", osV, ALLOCWRITE);
 ```